Is an AC Compressor Covered Under Warranty?

 • Use an AC gauge set: Measuring low and high side pressures can confirm if the compressor is failing to build proper pressure.

-What to know about filing a warranty claim
+What to know about filing an AC compressor warranty claim

-To file a car warranty claim, contact your dealership or warranty provider and explain the issue.
+To file a car warranty claim for your AC compressor or any other car part, contact your dealership or warranty provider and explain the issue.
 A rep will schedule an inspection to confirm it’s covered, then handle repairs at an approved shop.
 Be sure to have your warranty paperwork and maintenance records ready.

 Real-world examples